 Memories can not be replaced – and during the first few months of getting a puppy their appearance will change a lot and you will want to preserve them.
 Make sure you have a camera or a smartphone handy to take photos of your dog from day one because these will be the precious memories you look back on later in life.

 A lot of dogs will eat whatever you give them; but now and again you will get a dog who has a very fussy tummy and won’t eat run of the mill food.
 You might need to be prepared to shop the range of Burgess sensitive dog food and get samples of different foods to test on your dog to see which one is their favourite.
-Feeding a dog can be a little bit expensive but once you find a good food for your dog they will love healthier and happier lives.
+Feeding a dog can be a little bit expensive, but less so if you use an Ultimate Pet Nutrition Discount.
+Once you find a good food for your dog they will love healthier and happier lives.

 It so important when researching your dream dog that you are aware of the differences in the needs of breeds.
 The needs of a cavalier King Charles spaniel will be starkly different to the needs of an Alaskan Malamute so you need to do your research.
 Bigger dogs or working dogs generally need more exercise every day whereas toy breeds tend to need only a small amount.
 Be prepared for how much exercise your dog might need and make sure you are happy to fit this into your lifestyle.